IBM-Blockchain-Identity/trust-your-supplier/tys/README.md

-# Gov DMV
+# IFT Founder

-Gov DMV is an imaginary DMV that issues driver's licenses both physically and digitally.
-It is implemented as a Node.js [express](https://expressjs.com/) web app that serves up APIs and web pages related to signing up for a digital driver's license.
+The IFT Founder represents a founder in the Food Trust Network.
+Account holders in the IFT represent suppliers to the Food Trust Network.
+These suppliers have valid LEI credentials, received from a valid LEI Issuer.
+This app is implemented as a Node.js [express](https://expressjs.com/) web app that serves up APIs and web pages related to the Founder's supplier network.

 ## Part 1.
 Issuing a driver's license